CodeYourFuture/fundamentals-course/lesson-4.md

 Here is an essay I like by Jason Bailey about "generative art".
 It has lots of interesting examples which might inspire you:
 * ["Why Love Generative Art?"](https://www.artnome.com/news/2018/8/8/why-love-generative-art)

+If you use twitter, here is an artist I like: https://twitter.com/manoloidee

 ## End with a game or two

 Suggestions: